cfrm17/PrincipalNote-/README.md

 Zero Plus Call is a CAD denominated principal protected note ($100CDN per note), referencing a basked of USD hedge fund investments.
 The notes are lodged in the Canadian Depository for Securities Ltd., and ultimately marketed to smaller investors.

-The value of the note to the investor (the ‘note value’) has an ultimate floor of the current price of a (CAD) zero coupon bond maturing at the maturity of the option, providing principal protection.
+The value of the note to the investor (the ‘note value’) has an ultimate floor of the current price (see https://finpricing.com/lib/FiBond.html) of a (CAD) zero coupon bond maturing at the maturity of the option, providing principal protection.
 The valuation of this structure essentially reduces to the valuation of the Zero plus a leveraged investment in an accreting strike option.

 Initially the $100CAD investment is split up into the price of a CAD zero coupon bond Z0 maturing at T (option maturity), and the remainder:
 	OV(CAD) = $100 − Z0,